bhsavionics/bhsavionics.github.io/README.md

 - **`/js/`**: Includes JavaScript for interactive features, such as custom cursors and hover effects.

 ### Contributing
-We welcome contributions to improve the website’s content, design, and functionality!
+We welcome contributions to improve the website's content, design, and functionality!
 To contribute:

 1. **Fork the repository** and clone it to your local machine.
 2. Create a new branch for your changes.